grinsteindavid/ai-agent-code-analyzer/README.md

-# Autonomous Code Analyzer: AI-Powered Codebase Intelligence
+# AI Agent: AI-Powered Terminal Assistant for Any Task

 ## Project Timeline